acf-quizbowl/acf-quizbowl.github.io/tournaments/ACF Winter.md

 <!-- ## Field
 The field for each site can be found [here](https://docs.google.com/spreadsheets/d/1Qll_pT6gIiXsOFlrOLcnpYhz8LmTHrx7O__y9G0i4BY/edit?usp=sharing). -->

-## Distribution
-ACF Winter uses the [standard ACF distribution](/distribution), which is the same distribution as ACF Regionals.

 ## Fees

 Team entry fee or discount         |